ksahlin/strobemers/README.md

 First off, this is a prototype implementation created for the analysis in the paper describing strobemers.
 As Python is terribly inefficient (and memory requiring) with string manipulation, any real implementation and usage of strobemers should probably happen in a low level language.
 However, the Python code is sufficient as proof of concept.

 The repository consists of a library and a tool.
 The library `indexing.py` contains functions and generators for creating the datastructures used in the evaluation of the paper.
-The tool `strobe_match.py` is a program which roughly has the same interface as `nucmer`. `strobe_match.py` takes a reference and queries file in fasta or fastq format.
+The tool `StrobeMatch` is a program which roughly has the same interface as `nucmer`. `StrobeMatch` takes a reference and queries file in fasta or fastq format.
 It produces MAMs (Maximal Approximate non-overlapping Matches) between the queries and references and outputs then in a format simular to nucmer/MUMmer.
 Details Below.

 # Using the library